 The Law Library is a congressionally-designated depository for U.S. Government documents.
 Public access to the government documents collection, including access to federal government information online, is guaranteed by public law.
 (Title 44 United States Code).
 The Library was designated a Selective U.S. Federal Depository Library in 1979.

-The Government Documents & Microforms Reading Room is Room 330 of the Law Library, across from the library elevator (Floor 3R).
+The Government Documents & Microforms Reading Room is in Room 330 of the Law Library.
 Along with the library's microform collection, the reading room contains various indexes and guides for locating federal government information.

 Microform readers in Room 330 can print or scan microforms to pdf.
 One microform reader is available for public use.
 A second reader is reserved for law students.
-A photocopier is available nearby, and can also scan pages to PDF.
-There is no charge for printing out government information.
-There is a per-page charge for photocopying.
-Visitors should bring their own media (such as a thumb drive) for downloading.
+A photocopier is available on the floor above and the floor below, and these can also scan pages to PDF.
+Visitors should bring their own thumb drive for downloading.

 The Reading Room also has a computer and printer designated for accessing federal government information online or on disk.
 From this Public Access Workstation, library visitors can also use a variety of commercial subscription databases for locating legal and government information.

 The Public Access Workstation has limited Internet access, restricted to governmental and educational websites.
 Most sites ending in .com are not available.
 We are aware that some commercial websites may contain federal government information.
 If you require access to a blocked .com site for the purpose of government documents research, please contact the Depository Library Coordinator or Reference staff for assistance.

 Users of the Public Access Workstation are subject to CUA's Acceptable Use Policy (below).
 There is a 30 minute time limit when others are waiting.